hssm/SuperStyler/SuperStyler/README.txt

-SuperStyler is an experimental Anki2 plugin to allow stylesheet editing of Anki decks on multiple devices simultaneously from within Anki Desktop.
+SuperStyler is an Anki 2 plugin that allows stylesheet editing of Anki notes on multiple devices simultaneously from within Anki Desktop.

 Dev notes:
-styleSelector.ui needs to be compiled with pyuic4, but the output is already included in the project, so there's no need to do that unless you modify the .ui file.
+dialog.ui needs to be compiled with pyuic4, but the output (dialog.py) is already included in the project, so there's no need to do that unless you modify the .ui file.